Intron014/CITIT11-TP-FP/README.md

 ## License

-The code in this repository is licensed under the MIT License.
-You can read more about the MIT License [here](https://opensource.org/licenses/MIT).
+This repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for more information.